NEMSLinux/nems-admin/notes/aws/aws.md

 Create a prepped image and terminate the previous instance.

-Creating a new instance based on the snapshot, but add this to the user data field:
+Creating a new instance based on the snapshot, but:

+set the storage size to 16GB (Free tier compatibility is up to 30).

+add this to the user data field (under advanced, far bottom):

 ```
 #cloud-config